Eh Up, Me Old Flowers!

 The Charlie Williams Story

 In the 1970s the biggest comedy show on television was ITV’s The Comedians.
 It took bow-tie comics from the Northern club circuit, put them on the screen for the very first time, and made them into overnight sensations.
-And the breakout star, the one who shone brightest of all… was Charlie Williams.
+And the breakout star, the one who shone brightest of all, was Charlie Williams.

 Charlie was the first black comedian to become a household name.
-With his toothy grin, his infectious laugh and his incongruous thick South Yorkshire accent – ‘Tha’s right, love, right accent, wrong colour!’ – he paved the way for many who followed in his footsteps, such as Lenny Henry and Gary Wilmot.
+With his toothy grin, his infectious laugh, and his incongruous thick South Yorkshire accent – ‘Tha’s right, love, right accent, wrong colour!’ – he paved the way for many who followed in his footsteps, such as Lenny Henry and Gary Wilmot.

 Perhaps his material would nowadays be considered questionable.
-But perhaps if you had lived his extraordinary life in a white man’s world – coal miner, professional footballer, cabaret singer, comedian – you’d have done the same.
+But perhaps if you had lived his extraordinary life in a white man’s world – coal miner, footballer, cabaret singer, comedian – you’d have done the same.

 Now, however, in retirement, Charlie faces an uncomfortable visit from a mysterious stranger who demands that he justify himself…